phalcon-orphanage/docs/en/reference/assets.rst

     <?php

-    //Use the built-in Jsmin filter
+    // Use the built-in Jsmin filter
     $js->addFilter(new Phalcon\Assets\Filters\Jsmin());

-    //Use a custom filter
+    // Use a custom filter
     $js->addFilter(new MyApp\Assets\Filters\LicenseStamper());

 Note that both built-in and custom filters can be transparently applied to collections.